 The mine purchases electrical power from the Mexican national power utility and back up diesel power is also available.
-As part of the La Colorada expansion project that is currently in progress, the mine is constructing a new 115 kV power line.
+As part of the expansion project, the mine constructed a new 115 kV power line in 2017.
 Water for the mining operation is supplied from the underground mine dewatering systems and is adequate for the existing and planned future requirements of the mine.

 An environmental impact statement ("EIS") and risk assessment on the La Colorada property was submitted to the Mexican environmental authorities in early March 1999.
 The EIS described the impact of proposed development and mining activities and provided conceptual plans for closure and remediation.
 The EIS was approved by the Mexican authorities in November 1999 and renewed in late 2010.
-In 2013, the Mexican authorities approved a modification to the existing environmental permits that allow the proposed expansion of the mine and process plant up to 2,000 tpd.
+In 2013, the Mexican authorities approved a modification to the existing environmental permits that allowed the expansion of the mine and process plant up to 2,000 tpd.
 A modification application to the plant expansion permit was approved in early 2015.

-La Colorada has voluntarily participated in the Mexican Environmental Protection Authority's ("PROFEPA") "Clean Industry" Program which involves independent verification of compliance with all environmental permits and the implementation of good practice environmental management procedures and practices.
+La Colorada has voluntarily participated in the Mexican Environmental Protection Authority's ("PROFEPA") "Clean Industry" Program, which involves independent verification of compliance with all environmental permits and the implementation of good practice environmental management procedures and practices.
 The mine obtained its first certification in 2008 and has been re-certified every two years since, with the most recent certificate awarded in 2014.
-The mine will go through the re-certification process again in 2016.
+As of December 31, 2017, the mine continued in the re-certification process due to administrative delays.

-The main environmental projects at La Colorada focus on the stability and revegetation of historic tailings facilities and an upgrade to existing mine water treatment infrastructure.
+The main environmental projects at La Colorada focus on the stability and revegetation of historic tailings facilities and an upgrade to the existing mine water treatment infrastructure completed in 2016.

 A closure cost estimate for La Colorada was prepared according to State of Nevada approved SRCE methodology in 2011 and is updated every year.
-Pan American has estimated the present value of the final site reclamation costs for the La Colorada property to be approximately \$4.5 million as at December 31, 2015.
-See "Narrative Description of the Business - Environmental Protection" for further disclosure regarding forward looking statements related to reclamation costs.
+Pan American has estimated the present value of the final site reclamation costs for the La Colorada property to be approximately \$5.9 million as at December 31, 2017.
+See "Narrative Description of the Business - Environmental Protection" for further disclosure regarding forward-looking statements related to reclamation costs.

 Safety audits are conducted by Pan American's Director of Health and Safety and safety managers from some of our other mines.
-The most recent safety audits have taken place in 2014 and 2015, and as of the end of December, 2015, the mine has accumulated more than 5.5 million hours of work without an LTI.

-La Colorada was the recipient of the prestigious "Casco de Plata" award for 2007, 2009, and 2014, for the best safety record for underground mines in Mexico with in excess of 500 employees, and took second place in the same category in 2013.
-In both 2009 and 2014, La Colorada was awarded our Chairman's Safety Award.
-During 2015, personnel employed at the mine attended over 45,000 hours of training.
+La Colorada was the recipient of the prestigious "Casco de Plata" award for 2007, 2009, 2013, 2014, and 2015 for the best safety record for underground mines in Mexico with in excess of 500 employees, and took second place in the same category in 2013.
+In 2009 and in 2014, La Colorada was awarded our Chairman's Safety Award.
+During 2017, personnel employed at the mine attended over 56,000 hours of training.

-In 2015, total capital expenditures at La Colorada were approximately \$58.0 million, with \$48.2 million spent on expenditures related to the expansion project approved in December 2013.
-Advances were made on the construction of the new sulphide plant, shaft sinking and installation of the new hoist, and underground mine development to support future increased production levels.
-The remainder of the \$58.0 million was spent on sustaining capital expenditures consisting of mine infrastructure, exploration drilling, a mine dewatering treatment plant, mine equipment, process plant improvements, and access road upgrades.
+In 2017, total capital additions at La Colorada were approximately \$20.1 million, with \$6.9 million invested in expenditures related to the expansion project.
+The new sulphide plant and mine shaft were completed in 2016, and the 115 kV power line was completed in 2017.
+The remainder of the \$20.1 million was invested in sustaining capital additions consisting of ventilation raises, equipment replacement and overhaul, diamond drilling, tailings storage facility expansion, site improvements and access road works.